jayway/competence-development-patterns/README.md

 This site is an attempt to introduce other competence development patterns for groups to use.

+On the [issues page](https://github.com/jayway/competence-development-patterns/issues/), there are more patterns to try and/or document.
+Also, as the number of documented patters grow, it's likely that we need a better way to organise and categorise the patterns.

 Pull requests with improvements are encouraged.

 ### On planning and preparation